Joystream/community-repo/working-groups/storage-group/SOP/README.md

 - **Remove all Bags**
 - **Rewards reduced by %50**

-Exception: exclude down time arranged with the lead.
+Exception: exclude down time arranged with the lead in advance.

 # Down time (Hours):
 **Failure will result in:**